DanielOgorchock/OmniThing/README.md

 ### Version History
 #### Alpha
+- 0.4
+  - Allow for self-hosted web server configuration tool on linux platforms
+  - Cmake install target support on linux systems
+  - Created package repo for installing/updating omnithing with apt-get on raspberry pi
+  - OmniThing and its webtool run as systemd services on linux targets
 - 0.3
   - Created the OmniThing web configuration tool
   - Fixed several json parsing bugs